d3fc/d3fc/site/src/components/introduction/1-getting-started.md

 ## Grabbing the code

-d3fc and its dependencies (D3, [css-layout](https://github.com/facebook/css-layout)) are available via npm.
-Simply install as follows:
+d3fc and its dependencies (D3, [css-layout](https://github.com/facebook/css-layout)) are available via npm or cdnjs.

+### Installing with npm

+You can install d3fc and its dependencies via npm as follows:

 ```
 npm install d3fc